francescortiz/rust-turbo-guide/Writerside/topics/Basic-Learnings.md

 ### The tack

 The stack is for fixed size elements.
 The stack memory access is _last in, first out_.
 Pointers to the heap can be stored in the stack.
-Writing to the the stack is faster because there is no scanning in th heap for a gap of sufficient size, the location is always the top of the stack.
+Writing to the stack is faster because there is no scanning in th heap for a gap of sufficient size, the location is always the top of the stack.

 When you pass arguments to a function, those are pushed to the stack, and they are popped off when the function